This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 Program fee does not include

-- COVID housing surcharge:$715 (for an upgrade to single-bedroom occupancy per student)
+- COVID housing surcharge:$715 (for a possible upgrade to single-bedroom occupancy per student if required)

 - College tuition and books, including $300 books and photoshop software purchase;

 - must have a digital camera and laptop